mom-ocean/mom-ocean.github.io/README.md

 # Layout

-The site layout is pretty simple:
+The site layout is rather simple:

 ```
 |-- README.md